Tuesday Partly cloudy. Medium (40%) chance of showers in the south, becoming less likely later tonight. The chance of a thunderstorm. Light winds.

-Saturday Hot.
-Partly cloudy.
-Medium (50%) chance of showers in the south, slight (20%) chance elsewhere.
-The chance of a thunderstorm in the southwest in the afternoon and evening.
-Light winds becoming NE 15 to 20 km/h during the afternoon then becoming light during the evening.
+Thursday Partly cloudy.
+High (70%) chance of showers in the north, slight (30%) chance elsewhere.
+The chance of a thunderstorm in the afternoon and evening.
+Light winds becoming NE/SE 15 to 20 km/h in the evening then becoming light in the late evening.

 - observations list type